-The sources for the general fund consist of various federal, state and local reimbursements, investment income and transfers from LTF, STA, SAFE and SPBL.
-These resources are utilized to support and administer activities within all programs and budgets except for the enterprise funds (VCTC Intercity and Valley Express) that are fully contained within those funds (see Chart 16 - General Fund Sources and Uses).
+The sources for the general fund consist of various federal, state and local reimbursements, investment income and transfers from LTF, STA, SAFE, SPBL and SGR.
+These resources are utilized to support and administer activities within all programs and budgets except for the enterprise funds (VCTC Intercity and Valley Express) that are fully contained within those funds (see Chart 21 - General Fund Sources and Chart 22 - General Fund Uses).

-Chart 16 - General Fund Sources and Uses
+Chart 21 - General Fund Sources

-Major changes from the previous year are included in budget task detail but a summary for general fund activities are included below:
+Major changes from the previous year are included in budget task detail but a summary for changes within the general fund activities are included below:

-- The Revenues decreased by 23.4% overall in Fiscal Year 2019/2020 as follows: - Within the federal funds, the FTA funds decreased by \$7 million largely due to project completion and the new projects will not be added until the final budget offset by the \$2.8 million increase in STP funds as the Highway Project Managements project continues to move forward. - State grant funding within the general fund decreased by \$0.4 million over three grant types (PPM, Prop 1B and LCTOP) as capital and demonstration projects are completed. - Local funds decreased by \$0.5 million largely due to the one-time local match revenue funds associated with the purchase of CAD/AVL equipment in the prior year. - The Expenditures decreased 9.5% overall in Fiscal Year 2019/2020 as follows: - o In the Transit and Transportation Program: - A \$2.1 million reduction for CAD/AVL equipment purchased and implemented in the previous fiscal year. - A \$5.4 million decrease for the completion of federal pass-through sub-recipient projects and since new projects will not be added until the final budget. - In the Highway Program: - A \$2.7 million increase is largely due to the continuation of the U.S. 101 PAED study continues. - o In the Rail Program: - A \$2.8 million increase for Metrolink Commuter Rail capital rehabilitation projects funded by SB 1 - State of Good Repair funds and carry-over Proposition 1B. - In the Commuter Assistance Program: - There were no significant changes within the Commuter Assistance Program this year. - In the Planning and Programming Program: - A \$0.3 million decrease in Regional Transit Planning as the implementation phase for the College Pass Pilot Program which allows college students free rides to their college if they attend any of the five colleges within Ventura County was finished along with the Origin/Destination Customer Satisfaction Survey. - A \$0.2 million decrease for the partial completion of the multi-model corridor study of the U.S. 101 and the extension of the previous Port Access studies within the Regional Transportation Planning Program. - A \$0.9 million decrease is largely due to the Article 3 bicycle and pedestrian funds will not be allocated until Fiscal Year 2020/2021 and the pass-through funding that will now flow directly from the special revenue funds instead of the general fund. - o In the General Government Program: - A \$0.1 million increase in Management and Administration for the potential office relocation and associated furniture and equipment. - Transfers in/out increased by 15.7% or \$1.5 million due to normal project fluctuation. - The Contingency Reserve for the general fund remains at \$50,000.
+- The Revenues decreased by 4.0% overall in Fiscal Year 2019/2020 as follows: - Within the federal funds, the FTA funds decreased by \$220,000 largely due to project completion of projects offset by the \$2.8 million increase in STP funds as the Highway Project Managements project continues to move forward. - State grant funding within the general fund decreased by \$88,000 over three grant types (PPM, Prop 1B and LCTOP) with the completion of capital and demonstration projects. - Local funds decreased by \$0.6 million largely due to the one-time local match revenues associated with the purchase of AVL equipment in the prior year. - The Expenditures increased 3.5% overall in Fiscal Year 2019/2020 as follows: - o In the Transit and Transportation Program: - A \$2.1 million reduction for AVL equipment purchased and implemented in the previous fiscal year. - A \$1.5 million decrease for the completion of federal pass-through subrecipient projects offset by new projects. - In the Highway Program: - A \$2.7 million increase is largely due to the continuation of the U.S. 101 PAED study continues. - In the Rail Program: - A \$3.0 million increase for Metrolink Commuter Rail capital rehabilitation projects funded by SB 1 - State of Good Repair funds and carry-over Proposition 1B. - In the Commuter Assistance Program: - The Rideshare budget increased \$51,000 largely due to increased data based administration costs. - In the Planning and Programming Program: - A \$114,000 decrease in Regional Transit Planning as the implementation phase for the College Pass Pilot Program which allows college students free rides to their college if they attend any of the five colleges within Ventura County was finished along with the Origin/Destination Customer Satisfaction Survey. - A \$166,000 decrease for the partial completion of the multi-model corridor study of the U.S. 101 and the extension of the previous Port Access studies within the Regional Transportation Planning Program. - A \$0.9 million decrease is largely due to the STA and SGR passthrough funds that will now flow through the special funds instead of the general fund. - o In the General Government Program: - A \$160,000 increase in Management and Administration for the potential office relocation and associated furniture and equipment, offset for ICAP adjustments for a prior year and a new employee education program. - Transfers in/out increased by 15.9% or \$1.5 million due to normal project fluctuation. - The Contingency Reserve for the general fund remains at \$50,000. - The fund balance is expected to decrease by \$8,000.

-The Fiscal Year 2019/2020 budget for the general fund is presented in Table 15 - General Fund Fiscal Years 2017/2018 to 2019/2020.
+The Fiscal Year 2019/2020 budget for the general fund is presented in Table 16 - General Fund Fiscal Years 2017/2018 to 2019/2020.
 The actual information for Fiscal Year 2017/2018 and the budgeted information for Fiscal Year 2018/2019 are also included.
 In Fiscal Years 2017/2018, the Santa Paula Branch Line was still included within the general fund budget.

-Table 15 - General Fund Fiscal Years 2017/2018 to 2019/2020
+Table 16 - General Fund Fiscal Years 2017/2018 to 2019/2020